Tawfiqh/ToyChatApp/README.md

 4. Refactor endpoints into setup functions. e.g: `setupHelloWorldEndpoint();`

+3. Move chat page into Vue.

-3. Login page - You enter a login ID and then you’re in the chat room.
+3. Login page - You enter a login ID and then you’re in the chat room and it posts messages with your name.

-4. I want there to be one chat room.

-5. Serve a nice front-end in vue.
-Real time.
+4. Type the name of the chat-room you want to join and then it only gives you messages from that room.

 6. Separate dependencies into dev-dependencies and dependencies.

 Bonus:
-Multiple chat rooms.
-Save login and chat history.
+Save login and chat history to database.

 How to run
 ==========